 - Find it more difficult to ask for appropriate compensation.

-Getting your resume just right for each potential employer is the first and most important step of any job hunt.
+Getting your resume just right for each potential employer is the first and most important step of any job hunt for people looking for jobs.

 These may not be game-changers, but will help you avoid some pitfalls: